 Solution: Build a 360-degree marketing strategy for your restaurant

-Every restaurant needs a solid marketing strategy.
-This formal blueprint serves as a road map for all of your marketing, promotions, outreach and more.
-Your strategy can be broad (“attract more diners”) or specific (“fill all the seats for our upcoming wine dinner”).
+Diversifying your customer base can help you avoid depending on one type of customer when money is tight.
+But the real challenge comes with knowing how to attract different types of customers.
+That’s why every restaurant needs a solid marketing strategy.
+This formal blueprint serves as a road map for all your marketing, promotions, outreach and more.
+Your strategy can be broad (“attract more diners”) or specific (“fill all the seats for upcoming wine dinner”).
 The basic plan will look very similar, but how you flesh out each step depends on your objective.

 You can also grow your online presence through social media marketing.
 Start by choosing the right social media platforms for your demographic and intent.
 Then use tactics like social media contests and user-generated content to gain traction to get potential guests excited about your restaurant.
 Make sure every profile includes a link to your online ordering.

-Overcome the biggest challenges of being a restaurant owner in a post-pandemic world with Grubhub by your side.
+Overcome the biggest challenges of being a restaurant owner with Grubhub by your side.

-Running a restaurant in a post-COVID world is not without its challenges.
+Running a restaurant during a recession is not without its challenges.
 But by using existing tools and partnering with Grubhub, you can optimize your operations and prepare for success without stressing your bottom line.

 Whether you’re interested in commission-free online ordering solutions or want to capture new customers using our proven solutions and technology, we’re ready to put your restaurant first.